 Practical exams shall constitute no more than 30% of a course grade.
 The practical examination is a percentage of the overall course grade as stated in the evaluative criteria of the syllabus.
 Grading of the practical examination is based on selected essential criteria as designed by course faculty.
 Faculty will grade practical exams according to rubrics developed to fit each course containing a practical exam.
-Practical examinations are most often presented as multiple station case based format/facilitating the case management review processes.
+Practical examinations are most often presented as multiple station case-based format\facilitating the case management review processes.
 For this reason, practical examinations test a combination of cognitive, psychomotor, and affective skills.
 In addition, safety will always be judged as a pass-fail performance but will not be included in the practical examination grade.
 The student must perform in a safe manner that minimizes risk to the patient, self, and others.
 Failure to demonstrate safety during any attempt of the practical exam will necessitate retaking the entire practical exam.
 If following the first attempt the student has not earned a minimum of 77% for the practical examination, they will be required to a complete a Practical Development Plan Agreement (Appendix R) with the course coordinator prior to a second attempt.
 In order to pass the second attempt practical examination, the student must achieve a minimum of 77%.
 The successful retake of the practical exam will result in a score of 77%.
-The second attempt of the practical examination must be completed by the end of finals week.
-Results of the practical exam will be returned to students prior to the clinical experience or within 7 days (or 14 days if the exam has a written component), whichever would be the earlier notification.
+The second attempt of the practical examination before beginning of the next semester.
+Results of the practical exam will be returned to students prior to the clinical experience or within 7 days whichever would be the earlier notification.
 If a student FAILS TO PASS the practical exam on the second attempt because of safety-related issues or fails to achieve at least 77% for the practical, the student WILL RECEIVE A FAILING GRADE FOR THE COURSE.
 A failing grade results in the student being placed on academic suspension.
 Students should refer to policies stated in the progression and retention section of this Handbook for clarification.